Let us begin with a fictitious circuit

-Obviously, a component having higher capacitance can store a greater amount of charge per unit applied voltage.
-Not all materials or components show the capability to store charge in response to an applied potential difference.
+Obviously, a component having higher capacitance can store a more significant amount of charge per unit of applied voltage.
+Not all materials or components can store charge in response to an applied potential difference.
 Some special insulating materials that can polarize in response to applied potential difference show capacitance.
 Such electronic materials are called dielectric materials or simply dielectrics.
-Fortunately, even air or vacuum can serve as a dielectric medium as they allow the electric field to set up between two conductors in response to an applied voltage.
+Fortunately, air or vacuum can serve as a dielectric medium, allowing the electric field to set up between two conductors in response to an applied voltage.

-The devices that are designed to store charge in the form of an electrical field in response to the applied potential difference (voltage) are called capacitors.
+The devices designed to store charge in an electrical field in response to the applied potential difference (voltage) are called capacitors.
 The simplest capacitor can be two metal plates (electrodes) separated by air or vacuum.
 If the two plates are shorted, they are nothing more than a connecting wire.
-The presence of air or vacuum, which is a dielectric medium, between the plates, make this whole setup capable of storing electric charge with an application of some potential difference (voltage).
+The presence of air or vacuum, a dielectric medium, between the plates makes this setup capable of storing electric charge with some potential difference (voltage).

 Unit of capacitance

-Farad is too large of a unit for expressing capacitance of standard capacitors.
-So, the capacitance of standard capacitors is expressed in sub-multiples of Farad like Microfarad (10-6F), Nanofarad (10-9F) and Picofarad (10-12F).
+Farad is too large of a unit for expressing standard capacitance.
+So, the capacitance of standard capacitors is expressed in sub-multiples of Farad like Microfarad (10-6F), Nanofarad (10-9F), and Picofarad (10-12F).

 Signal analysis of capacitors

+Let us first see the behavior of a capacitor in a DC circuit.
 The capacitors are designed to store charge temporarily in a circuit.
-Let us first see the behavior of a capacitor in a DC circuit.
 The most simple DC circuit with a capacitor can be a capacitor connected with a voltage source via a switch.
 A resistor (remember bleeding resistors) can be connected in parallel to the capacitor via another switch for discharging the capacitor.

 Initially, there is no potential difference across the capacitor and let us assume that no charge is initially stored in the capacitor.
 When the voltage source is connected to the capacitor, a potential difference of equal voltage is applied across the capacitor.
 In response to an applied voltage, the dielectric medium of the capacitor starts polarizing and begins storing charge in the form of an electric field.
-The following equation gives the charge that can be stored by the capacitor:
+The following equation gives the charge that the capacitor can store: